-Also in Toontown is the Toontown Five and Dime and the Gag Factory.
+As far as merchandise in Toontown goes, your choices are: Toontown Five and Dime and the Gag Factory.
 These two are actually one gift shop with two different entrances.
-Here, you can find a variety of Disney souvenirs, from clothing to stuffed characters to coffee mugs.
+Here, you can find a variety of Disney souvenirs, from clothing to stuffed animals to coffee mugs.

 Toontown is a fun little area of Disneyland your whole family can enjoy.
 Your little kids can explore the homes of their favorite characters while the adults and teens in the group have fun with all of the over-the-top photo ops.

 This is a great area to hit during the middle of the day when the crowds get to be too much in the other areas of the park.
 Because it is at the back of the park and is somewhat secluded, it tends to be a little less crowded here.